The following documents require particular attention from notaries:

 Make certain the deal is going to be completed before executing the Assignment of Ownership.
 The buyer does not need to be present for the seller to complete the Assignment section; but, the seller must have the name and address of the buyer in order to complete the section and have their signature notarized.

-The Assignment of Title signature(s) cannot be notarized with any blank spaces on the section.
+The Assignment of Ownership section signature(s) cannot be notarized with any blank spaces on the section.

 Note that there is no such thing as an “open” title for a private sale.
 The seller cannot just sign over the title to the buyer, and have it notarized later.

 Again, the seller MUST appear, show ID, complete all spaces, be sworn, and sign before the notary.
 This is the reason the state requires notaries for this process – to prevent fraud.
 Otherwise, someone could steal a title document, forge a signature as the seller, and then acquire a new title.
 The only exception to this is if the signer has executed a Power of Attorney form permitting a third party to act and sign on his/her behalf.
 This POA form is available at all BMV locations or their website, and must also have a notarized signature.

 Living Will and Health Care Power of Attorney